- Decatur, 940-627-3107, www.decaturtx.org

 Eisenhower State Park

 Eisenhower State Park is located northwest of Denison on the shores of Lake Texoma.
-Activities include camping, picnicking, hiking, biking, nature study, fishing, boating and boat rentals, water skiing, and swimming.
-A four-mile nature trail is available for hiking and mountain biking.
+Activities include camping, picnicking, hiking, biking, nature study, fishing, boating and boat rentals, water skiing and swimming.
+A 4-mile nature trail is available for hiking and mountain biking.
 Grassy uplands, including tallgrass prairie remnants, terminate in rocky, shoreline bluffs and woodlands.
 Visitors can enjoy a large variety of colorful wildflowers blooming throughout the growing season.
-Common trees include oak, ash, elm, cedar, dogwood, cottonwood, soapberry, locust, redbud, persimmon, and bois d'arc.
-Commonly observed mammals include Armadillos, Coyotes, White-tailed Deer, Gray Fox, Nutria, Opossums, Cottontail Rabbits, Raccoons, Skunks, and Squirrels.
-Bald Eagles, White Pelicans, Pied-bill Grebes, and a variety of gulls and waterfowl can be seen during winter months.
-Check the woods between the campgrounds for Carolina Wrens, Northern Cardinals and Blue Jays.
+Common trees include oak, ash, elm, cedar, dogwood, cottonwood, soapberry, locust, redbud, persimmon and bois d'arc.
+Commonly observed mammals include armadillos, coyotes, white-tailed deer, gray fox, nutria, opossums, cottontail rabbits, raccoons, skunks and squirrels.
+Bald Eagle, American White Pelican, Pied-billed Grebe and a variety of gulls and waterfowl can be seen during winter months.
+Check the woods between the campgrounds for Carolina Wren, Northern Cardinal and Blue Jay.
 The open grassy fields provide habitat for Eastern Phoebe, Eastern Kingbird and Scissor-tailed Flycatcher.

 Hagerman National Wildlife Refuge spans over 11,000 acres along the southern shores of Lake Texoma.
 This complex of shallow marshlands, deep bays and riparian woodland hosts an impressive array of wildlife, including thousands of geese and other waterfowl during the winter.
-In spring and early summer, the grasslands are filled with songs of Dickcissels, as well as Indigo Buntings and Blue Grosbeaks on occasion.
-Herons and egrets, including Great Blue, Little Blue, Green Herons and Great, Snowy and Cattle Egrets are common along the shoreline.
+In spring and early summer, the grasslands are filled with songs of Dickcissel, as well as Indigo Bunting and Blue Grosbeak on occasion.
+Herons and egrets are common along the shoreline.
 In late summer and early fall, look for wanderers such as Tricolored Heron, Roseate Spoonbill or Wood Stork.
 Late summer is also the time to look for wandering terns, especially the interior subspecies of Least Tern, which occasionally move to the lake from their nesting grounds on the Red River.

 Cross Timbers Hiking Trail